Clicketyclick/TipsAndTricks/docs/Notepad++/Doxyit/README.md

 `.php`	| PHP
 `.cmd`	| Win/DOS Batch
 `.py`	| Python
-3. Pplace the curser at the top of the file and press the hotkey.
+3. Place the curser at the top of the file and press the hotkey.
 A file header is inserted.
 4. Start your happy scripting - and when you create a subfunction
-5. place the cursor at the end of the line ABOVE the function definition - and press the hotkey again and a function header template is inserted.
+5. Place the cursor at the end of the line ABOVE the function definition - and press the hotkey again and a function header template is inserted.
 6. As code pile up you can insert a separator line anywhere in you code (Except from the line above a function definition - and the first 5 lines of the script).
 Pres the hotkey and a separator line is inserted.

 ### Or in more detail